eduardomcm/VelociraptorCompetition/README.md

 # Windows.EventLogs.ZeroLogon

-  Even though it has been pacthed by Microsoft long ago, organizations who do not implement patches in all of their Domain Controllers might still be exploited by the ZeroLogon vulnerability during an attacker's post-exploitation phase.
+  Even though it has been patched by Microsoft long ago, organizations who do not implement patches in all of their Domain Controllers might still be exploited by the ZeroLogon vulnerability during an attacker's post-exploitation phase.
 So much so, that it is part of the arsenal in the recently leaked Conti Ransomware group's operator's manual.